Your birth order can affect your personality and behavior in ways you probably would've never imagined. In fact, a 2013 study published in the journal

 The Oldest Child

-First borns are known for being responsible, structured, and cautious.
+known for being responsible, structured, and cautious.
 They also tend to be overachievers.
 That's where many of their relationship problems lie, Hershenson says.
 "Oldest children tend to be more 'take charge' and carry large amounts of responsibilities," she says.
 "They're likely to become the decision makers in their relationships and might be tougher on their partners."

 So if you're the oldest child, try to let go a little.
 Remind that yourself that your partner is your partner, not any of your younger siblings.
 Don't be so controlling and hard on your partner.